by Christine Gralow

 Gahres' instructions to Gabbard's online campaign volunteers include blocking accounts on the list, "then reply(ing) so they cannot reply to you."
 Gahres also instructed campaign volunteers to create multiple accounts and "use one account to talk to other account and create hype and conversation."

-Gahres' apparent social media hit list includes journalists, LGBTQ rights activists, Syrian Democracy activists, Hawai'ian rights activists, and "Tulsi birthers".
+Gahres' apparent social media hit list includes journalists, LGBTQ rights activists, Syrian democracy activists, Indian citizens critical of Gabbard's ties to Modi, and Native Hawaiian leaders.
 Topping the list is Intercept reporter Mehdi Hasan, who has been critical of Gabbard and currently has over 647,000 followers on Twitter.
 At least six accounts on Gahres' target list are currently suspended by Twitter, including @riotwomennn and @bravenakblog.

-The "Twitter Operatives" spreadsheet and information from the closed Facebook group was leaked to Meanwhile in Hawai'i by a former campaign volunteer who wishes not to be named for fear of retaliation.
+The "Twitter Operatives" spreadsheet and information from the closed Facebook group were leaked to Meanwhile in Hawai'i by a former campaign volunteer who wishes not to be named for fear of retaliation.

 Disclosure: Christine Gralow is on the #TulsiGabbardEnemyList.